maxdata/cohere-toolkit/README.md

 1. Set env variables in UI
 2. Include citations for multi hop tools
-3. Display images for python interpreter tool
-4. Add a slack bot as an available interface
-5. White labelling: Changing fonts, logos, and colours.
 6. User management and authentication system: Toolkit is currently configured with one user role and no authentication.

-## Contributing

-Contributions are what drive an open source community, any contributions made are greatly appreciated.
-To get started, check out our [documentation.](CONTRIBUTING.md)